 Also, ceramic media that is too small will not clean these parts effectively.
 This means that the process will be uneconomical and inefficient.

-Apart from size, the shape also matters.
-Different types of stainless steel parts come with different shapes and sizes.
+Apart from size, shape also matters.
+Different types of stainless steel parts come in different shapes and sizes.

 For effective and efficient surface improvement of stainless steel parts, consider using the recommended vibratory tumbler media shape.